khangtran85/8-Week-SQL-Challenge/README.md

 *Each question is answered in a separate SQL file stored in the [`FoodieFi/`](FoodieFi/) folder.*

 ### Highlighted Query
-One of the best things about the query is recursion; it is the best solution for the problem, and using this approach has significantly reduced the time spent writing the code.
 ``` sql
 WITH subscription_orders_tb AS (
 	SELECT